deedy5/requests_tor/README.md

 r = rt.get(url)
 print(r.text)

-# get urls list concurrently
+# get urls list concurrently.
+TOR new identity is executed depending on the number of socksports and
+# autochange_id parameter.
+In case of 5 socksports and autochange_id=5, after downloading 5*5=25 urls
+# TOR identity will be changed.
+It does matter, because calling TOR new identity includes time.sleep(3)
 urls = (f'https://api.my-ip.io/ip' for _ in range(10))
 results = rt.get_urls(urls)
 for result in results: